munificent/craftinginterpreters/book/global-variables.md

 ^code unary (1 after)

-That gets us back to a C program we can compile.
+Phew!
+We're back to a C program we can compile.
 Fire it up and now you can run:

 ```lox
 var breakfast = "beignets";